• Skip to primary navigation

 I landed on a “Tea for Two” tea party theme.
 Afternoon tea is such a fun activity with the girls, so I knew this would be perfect.

 I highly recommend setting the table the day before the shower.
-There’s nothing like trying to match silverware when there are guests on the way and food is in the oven!
+There’s nothing like trying to match silverware when guests are on the way and food is in the oven!

 For the table, I used the following: